storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
 - Windows "Universal" version now supports both Windows 8.1 and Windows Phone 8.1
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - The test suite is completely ported to Jasmine (2.2.0) and was used to verify the functionality of the new Windows version